GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 It opens the file and reads its first line.
 Subsequently, it compares the first word from this line with the provided `check_word` argument.
 If the first word matches the `check_word` argument, indicating a successful check, the function proceeds to return the path to the file.
 However, if there's a mismatch, signifying a failed check, the function raises a `RuntimeError`.

-## Example
+## Examples
+### File reading
-This code snippet demonstrates how to retrieve the file path associated with the slot number `0` and print the contents of the file if it exists and has a `'.py'` extension.
+This [code](/get_slot_path.py) demonstrates how to retrieve the file path associated with the slot number `0` and print the contents of the file if it exists and has a `'.py'` extension.
 It also handles errors that may occur during path retrieval.
 ```
 def get_slot_path...